-Recent elevated levels of market volatility have affected the performance of various asset classes.
-See "Risk Factors - Risks Related to Our Investment Portfolio - Our investment portfolio is subject to significant financial risks both in the U.S. and global financial markets, including credit risk, interest rate risk, inflation risk, market valuation risk, liquidity risk, real estate risk, derivatives risk, and other factors outside our control, the occurrence of any of which could have a material adverse effect on our financial condition and results of operations," and "Risk Factors - Risks Related to Our Investment Portfolio - Ongoing military actions, the continued threat of terrorism, climate change as well as other catastrophic events may adversely affect the value of our investment portfolio and the level of claim losses we incur" included in our 2022 2023 Annual Report.
+Market volatility has affected the performance of various asset classes.
+See "Risk Factors - Risks Related to Our Investment Portfolio - Our investment portfolio is subject to significant financial risks both in the U.S. and global financial markets, including credit risk, interest rate risk, inflation risk, market valuation risk, liquidity risk, real estate risk, derivatives risk, and other factors outside our control, the occurrence of any of which could have a material adverse effect on our financial condition and results of operations," and "Risk Factors - Risks Related to Our Investment Portfolio - Ongoing military actions, the continued threat of terrorism, climate change as well as other catastrophic events may adversely affect the value of our investment portfolio and the level of claim losses we incur" included in our 2023 Annual Report.